JonETJakobsson/scConnect/README.rst

    * Added z-score and p-value to interaction list in interactive web app.

    * New ligand and receptor graph visulize log(score + 1) vs -log(p-values).
 This makes it easier to find specific and highly expressed ligands and receptors simultaneously.

+   * New interaction graph visualizing ligand and receptor z-score.
+Selection of interactions in this graph filters the interaction table.

 ?????
 1.0.2